tewidis/HPCA/markdown/fault_tolerance.md

 2. Error detection and correction codes are commonly used
     * Store bits with extra information to detect and/or correct one or more bits of error
-    * Parity: Add one extra bits (xor of all data bits)
+    * Parity: Add one extra bit (xor of all data bits)
         - Fault flips one bit -> parity does not match data
     * Error correction code (ECC): SECDED codes
         - SECDED: Single error correction, double error detection